mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Even when not strictly necessary, centralization can be deployed to beneficial ends. {{AMBITION}} notes that "centralized structures can have virtues, such as enabling publics to focus their limited attention for oversight, or forming a power bloc capable of challenging less-accountable blocs that might emerge.
 Centralized structures that have earned widespread respect in recent centuries – including governments, corporations, and nonprofit organizations – have done so in no small part because of the intentional design that went into those structures."

 For example, when traffic from many users is mixed in a way that can't be distinguished, censorship becomes more difficult.
-This "too big to block" phenomenon drives the design of many recent protocols (such as {{ECH}}), but they require a degree of centralization to meet their goals.
+This "too big to block" phenomenon drives the design of many recent protocols (such as {{ECH}}), which require a degree of centralization to meet their goals.

 Likewise, when a function requires governance to realize common goals and protect minority interests, a "choke point" is naturally formed by the chosen governance mechanism, increasing centralization.
 For example, content moderation functions consolidate decision making to impose community values.
 Complex and risky functions like financial services (e.g., credit card processing) can be seen as beneficially centralized into relatively few, specialized organizations, where they can received the focused attention that they require.